everypinio/hardpy/docs/documentation/hardpy_panel.md

 Sound is disabled by default.

-### Enlarged start/stop button
+### Full-size start/stop button

-The operator panel supports an enlarged start/stop button layout for improved usability in various scenarios.
+The operator panel supports a full-size start/stop button layout for improved usability in various scenarios.
 This feature is particularly useful for:

 - Touchscreen interfaces